zalando/zappr/docs/competitors.md

 ## LGTM

-**Deprecated** : [lgtm.co](https://lgtm.co) is no longer available, and the [source code](https://github.com/lgtmco/lgtm) for the project has been marked as archived.
-As the semmle, the company owning LGTM, has joined forces with GitHub, we might expect to see similar features integrated with GitHub natively at some point.
+**Deprecated** : [lgtm.co](https://lgtm.co) is no longer available, and the [source code](https://github.com/lgtmco/lgtm) for the project has been marked as *archived*.
+As [semmle](https://semmle.com/), the company owning LGTM, has joined forces with GitHub, we might expect to see similar features integrated into GitHub natively at some point.

 [LGTM](https://lgtm.co/docs/overview/) works in a fashion very similar to Zappr.
 Some differences to note: